AnserY/K-mean-prototype/README.md

-# K-mean-prototype
+# K-Means
-k-mean&amp;prototype use case
+K-Means from Scratch